tamaskovacs0408/udemy_react_course/section_10/README.md

  **The dependencies tell to the React app, that after every specified component (where the `useEffect` is used) execution rerun the function inside the `useEffect` hook, if one of the dependencies is changed.
 (Don't put the `useState`'s setState function into the dependencies) If neither of them is changed, the function won't run.**

+*Debouncing:*

+We can also implement a `setTimeout()` method inside the `useEffect` hook and set up that the function is delayed by a given time.

+*Clean up function:*

+The `useEffect` hook can return a function after its first, function argument.
+This *clean up* function runs **before** the useEffet's function (it won't run before the very first side effect function)

  ## localStorage